zenirc/zenircbot/docs/services_devel.rst

    This is a helper so you don't have to handle the JSON or the envelope yourself.

-.. js:function:: send_action(channel, message)

-   :param string channel: The channel to send the message to.
-   :param string message: The message to send.

-   This is a helper so you don't have to handle the JSON or the envelope yourself.
-Sends a ``privmsg_action`` type message.

 .. js:function:: send_admin_message(message)

    :param string message: The message to send.